Wix Or Weebly? Drag And Drop Website Builders Compared

 The trick is to provide a balance between advanced user features and the ability to be able to use them intuitively.
-Most office users barely use a fraction of the bewildering array of options available in Excel for example but that doesn't mean it is difficult to use.
+Most office users barely use a fraction of the bewildering array of options available in Excel for example, but that doesn't mean it's hard to use.
 Without those features, bean counters would ditch the product.

 Adding extra features and making it easy to understand when and how to use them is the objective.
 Many people start producing carousel slideshows for example because the feature is available, but often it's better to create stronger content than focus on using design elements that are too often cross browser incompatible.

 By providing detailed usage guides to every element that is introduced on the page Wix helps to eliminate the use of bad design, which let's face it is what happens when amateurs use tools that they should stay away from.

 There's little to choose between the two.
 We are talking pence, not pounds; it's not a consideration.

 Wix outscores Weebly in every department except the ability to customise HTML and CSS.
 Frankly, you shouldn't be using a low-cost website builder with that in mind anyway.
 They are the wrong tools for that job.